Department of Labour reminds retailers of Easter Trading law

 Retailers wanting personalised information on how the law applies to them can call the Department during business hours on 0800 20 90 20.
 The Department will make an assessment on whether or not the retailer can open, based on the information provided.

-Retailers wanting guidance in writing on how the law applies to them can write to the Department – either by submitting an on-line question using the ‘Ask a Question’ facility available at Employment Relations or by writing to the Department at PO Box 105 183 Auckland Central 1030.
+Retailers wanting guidance in writing on how the law applies to them can write to the Department – either by submitting an on-line question using the ‘Ask a Question’ facility or by writing to the Department at PO Box 105 183 Auckland Central 1030.

 Q: So why are shops in some areas, on some days, allowed to open?